ni/nimi-python/docs/nirfsg/class.rst

-            :rtype: numpy.array(dtype=numpy.complex128)
-            :return:
+            :param sparameters:

                 Returns an array of S-parameters.
 The S-parameters are returned in the following order: s11, s12, s21, s22.

+            :type sparameters: numpy.array(dtype=numpy.complex128)

+            :rtype: tuple (number_of_sparameters, number_of_ports)

+                WHERE

+                number_of_sparameters (int):

+                    Returns the number of S-parameters.

+                number_of_ports (int):

+                    Returns the number of S-parameter ports.
+The **sparameter** array is always *n* x *n*, where span *n* is the number of ports.